jamiebutterworth2016/machine-learning/unsupervised-learning.md

 # Unsupervised learning
-- Use to split data into groups.
+- Use to split data into groups based on their values.
-- The model does not name the outputted group.
+- The model does not name the outputted group (unlabelled).
 We name the group.
-- A set of inputs.
-- I find patterns between inputs.
-- I categorise inputs.

 | Issue date (Input) | Mileage (Input) | Class (Output) |
 | ------------------ | --------------- | -------------- |